-• REQUIRE8 and PRESERVE8 on page 5-76.
+REQUIRE8 and PRESERVE8.

-Setting of REQUIRE8 but not PRESERVE8 is unusual
+A1549W: Setting of REQUIRE8 but not PRESERVE8 is unusual Example:

-PRESERVE8 {FALSE}

-REQUIRE8

-STRD r0,[sp,#8]
+PRESERVE8 {FALSE} REQUIRE8 STRD r0,[sp,#8]

-A1550U Input and output filenames are the same
+A1550U: Input and output filenames are the same

-A1551E Cannot add Comdef area <name> to non-comdat group

-A1560E Non-constant byte literal values not supported

-A1561E MERGE and STRING sections must be data sections

-${f A1562E}$ Entry size for Merge section must be greater than 0
+- A1551E: Cannot add Comdef area <name> to non-comdat group - A1560E: Non-constant byte literal values not supported - A1561E: MERGE and STRING sections must be data sections - A1562E: Entry size for Merge section must be greater than 0

-A1563W Instruction stalls CPU for <stalls> cycle(s)
+A1563W: Instruction stalls CPU for <stalls> cycle(s)

 The assembler can give information about possible interlocks in your code caused by the pipeline of the processor chosen by the --cpu option.
-To do this assemble with armasm --diag_warning 1563
+To do this, assemble with armasm --diag_warning 1563.